 Before you can even think about putting the turkey in the oven, you need to do a little prep ahead of time, no matter if your bird is fresh or frozen.
 If fresh, it is ideal to remove the wrapping the night before, take out the giblets from inside the cavity, rinse and pat dry (if your turkey hasn't been brined), and let sit, uncovered, in the roasting pan in the refrigerator.
 This way the skin dries out, allowing it to crisp up nicely in the oven.

 If your bird is frozen, then you need to start thinking about it a few days ahead of Thanksgiving—you will need one day for every four pounds of meat.
 A 12-pound turkey will take three days to defrost in the refrigerator, while a 20-pound takes five days to thaw.
+See our handy guide to Thawing a Frozen Turkey for more information.
 Once it is defrosted, follow the same instructions for a fresh turkey to assure crispy skin.

 Stuffed or Unstuffed?